industrial-optimization-group/desdeo-webui/README.md

 The project is configured with [TypeScript](https://www.typescriptlang.org/) enabled.
-You are encouraged to make use of it.
 To use TypeScript in a Svelte component, the start tag should be `<script lang="ts">`.